VMFS Recovery

 vmkfstools -z /vmfs/devices/disks/"HDD_name" /vmfs/volumes/"datastore_name"/"test_rdm_disk".vmdk

-Add new VMDK file to the virtual machine using vSphere as a new drive from existing VMDK.
+Add a new VMDK file to the virtual machine using vSphere as a new drive from the existing VMDK.

-Now you can scan the datastore from inside of one of the VM's. datastore will be represented as one of the local RAW disks in Windows disk manager or as a VMFS volume in the "Hard drives" section of the disk list in VMFS Recovery™.
+Now you can scan the datastore from inside of one of the VMs. datastore will be represented as one of the local RAW disks in the Windows disk manager or as a VMFS volume in the "Hard drives" section of the disk list in VMFS Recovery™.

 Please note: you can use -r parameter instead of -z: